microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 - *initiatingUserAADObjectId*: The Azure Active Directory object ID of user who initiated this business event
 - *timestamp*: The timestamp when this business event occurred (UTC)
 - *companyName*: The name of company where this business event occurred
+- *companyId*: The GUID of company where this business event occurred
 - *eventName*: The name of this business event
 - *payload*: The payload of this business event with parameter names and values that match their definitions
 - *appId*: The GUID of Business Central extension that implements this business event